hjawad22/hjawad22/README.md

 - 👋 Hi, I’m Houda
-- 🌱 I’m currently learning Typescript!
+- 🤝 I thrive on working with people and teams
+- 🔧 Lifelong tinkerer, always exploring and learning
+- 🌱 Currently delving into the world of TypeScript!

 <!---